 The following measures offer safeguards against false jailhouse informant testimony resulting in a wrongful conviction:

-- Requires judges to hold pre-trial reliability hearings to assess whether a jailhouse witness’s testimony is admissible.
-Judges must do this before an expert witness’s testimony is admitted to the jury, and jailhouse witnesses should have similar scrutiny.
+- Requiring judges to hold pre-trial reliability hearings to assess whether a jailhouse witness’s testimony is admissible.

-- Provides jury instructions to consider benefits offered to jailhouse witnesses and other reliability factors to consider when assessing their statements.
+- Providing instructions that jurors should consider benefits offered to jailhouse witnesses and other reliability factors when assessing their statements.